jscoronado/wearecactus/README.md

 ### Dependencias - GULP

-Clone or download this repository, change its name to something else (like, say, `megatherium-is-awesome`), and then you'll need to do a six-step find and replace on the name in all the templates.

 1. Instala las dependencias requeridas por el proyecto con npm install
 2. Compilación del sass con: gulp watch-scss